Disaster Recovery

 Click Save

-While is usually pretty instantaneous, it may take a few minutes for the DNS update to propagate.
+While it is often instantaneous, it may take a few minutes for the DNS update to propagate.

 Testing